simphon/PP2020/README.md

 In order to run the optimization, you only need to run the R-script **optVoicing.R**.

 _WARNING:_ Running this script may take a very long time (depending on your machine).
-You may want to run the script first on a smaller supset of your data and/or restrict the maximum number of function evaluations to a very small value until your setup is ready!
+You may want to run the script first on a smaller subset of your data and/or restrict the maximum number of function evaluations to a very small value until your setup is ready!

 #### Configuration